 HOW QUEST FOR LIFE CAN HELP

-Quest for Life’s programs and services focus on ways to create a healing environment.
+Quest for Life’s programs and courses focus on ways to create a healing environment.
 Our holistic recovery-oriented programs have the potential to change people’s lives in profoundly positive ways.
 Long-term research on the impact of Quest programs finds that over 90% of participants improve their quality of life and feel more in control of, and able to make changes to, their life.

-Taking Control of Chronic Pain is a residential program that focuses on the needs of participants in a compassionate and safe environment.
+Healing Your Life is a residential program that focuses on the needs of participants in a compassionate and safe environment.
 Participants can expect to leave with a clear plan to continue their lifestyle choices and practices, and with the motivation to do so.
 Over the 5 days of the program, most participants notice changes in their experience of pain.
 This encourages them to continue what they’ve practiced at Quest during the program.